AACR June L. Biedler Prize for Cancer Journalism 2018 Recipients

 WBUR, Boston's NPR Station

-Ms. Goldberg is recognized in the radio category for “Fantasy No Longer: Blood Biopsies Detect Tumor DNA, Could Catch Cancer Earlier.”
+Ms. Goldberg was recognized in the radio category for “Fantasy No Longer: Blood Biopsies Detect Tumor DNA, Could Catch Cancer Earlier.”
 In this piece, Ms. Goldberg does an outstanding job of making the highly complex topic of liquid biopsies accessible and interesting to the public, and talking about its relevance and importance by bringing together patients, scientists, and statements from Vice President Biden’s prioritizations of the Cancer Moonshot Program.

 Carey Goldberg covers health and science, and is the host of WBUR's CommonHealth blog.
 She has been the Boston bureau chief of The New York Times, a staff Moscow correspondent for The Los Angeles Times, and a health/science reporter for The Boston Globe.
 She was a Knight Science Journalism fellow at MIT; graduated summa cum laude from Yale; and did graduate work at Harvard.
 She is co-author of the triple memoir "Three Wishes: A True Story Of Good Friends, Crushing Heartbreak and Astonishing Luck On Our Way To Love and Motherhood."